Bibbulmun Day 11: Sunday April 15, 2018

 I had to keep moving to stay warm.
 I was watching the light of the sunrise clip over the tops of the trees and new that soon it would be hitting the ground.

-As the rose it cast deep shadows through the forest and it was lovely to feel the cold air mingling with the warmth of the sun.
+As the sun rose it cast deep shadows through the forest and it was lovely to feel the cold air mingling with the warmth of the sun.
 I spent a bit of time calculating and recalculating pace and distance trying to estimate when I would arrive.
-The sort of thing I do as I approach a town.
+The sort of thing that keeps my mind occupied as I approach a town.

 As I got closer to Collie the vegetation changed a bit.
 Dense understory of new types of grass and plants in flower that I’ve not seen so far.
 Stopping to take a closer look slowed down the usually rush to get to town.

-The turnoff from the trail into town is a good 2km from town even though my map said it was nearby, which usually implies a couple of 100’s of metres.
-I made it to the Visitors Centre just after 10.30 and signed the log book.
+The turnoff from the trail into town is over 2km from town even though my map said it was nearby, which usually implies a couple of 100’s of metres.
+I made it to the Visitors Centre just after 10.30..

 Collie is a great resupply town for hikers.
 It has both big chain supermarkets (Coles and Woolworths) with the usual variety of choice.
 I’m resuppling here for the next three sections, 235km to Pemberton.